Dr. Enuf

-Dr. Enuf is a brand of soft drink bottled by Tri-City Beverage in Johnson City, Tennessee.
-It is a lemon-lime flavored drink (though its taste is different from common lemon-lime sodas such as Sprite or 7 Up), and is fortified with several water-soluble vitamins.
+Dr. Enuf is an American brand of soft drink bottled by Tri-City Beverage in Johnson City, Tennessee.
+It is a lemon-lime flavored drink (though its taste is different from common lemon-lime sodas such as Sprite or 7 Up.)
+Dr. Enuf is fortified with several water-soluble vitamins.
 Its marketing slogan is "Enuf is Enough!"

 Dr. Enuf's origins date back to 1949, when a Chicago businessman named William Mark Swartz was urged by coworkers to formulate a soft drink fortified with vitamins as an alternative to sugar sodas full of empty calories.
 He developed an "energy booster" drink containing B vitamins, caffeine and cane sugar.
 After placing a notice in a trade magazine seeking a bottler, he formed a partnership with Charles Gordon of Tri-City Beverage to produce and distribute the soda.